Barbie: Diversity

+Mattel has responded to criticisms pointing to a lack of diversity in the line.
+In 2016, Mattel expanded the So In Style line to include seven skin tones, twenty-two eye colors, and twenty-four hairstyles.
+Part of the reason for this change was due to declining sales.
+The brand now offers over 22 skin tones, 94 hair colors, 13 eye colors and five body types.

 Mattel teamed up with Nabisco to launch a cross-promotion Barbie doll with Oreo cookies in 1997 and 2001.
 While the 1997 release of the doll was only released in a white version, for the 2001 release Mattel manufactured both a white and a black version.
 The 2001 release Barbie Oreo School Time Fun was marketed as someone with whom young girls could play after class and share "America's favorite cookie".
 Critics argued that in the African American community, Oreo is a derogatory term meaning that the person is "black on the outside and white on the inside", like the chocolate sandwich cookie itself.
-The doll was unsuccessful and Mattel recalled the unsold stock, making it sought after by collectors.

 In May 1997, Mattel introduced Share a Smile Becky, a doll in a pink wheelchair.
 Kjersti Johnson, a 17-year-old high school student in Tacoma, Washington with cerebral palsy, pointed out that the doll would not fit into the elevator of Barbie's $100 Dream House.
 Mattel announced that it would redesign the house in the future to accommodate the doll.